netlify/build/README.md

 Historically, when connecting your site to Netlify, we ask for the build command (step 3 above) and will run through this build process.
 This works great for most use cases & will continue to do so 😃

-For builds that require a little more flexibility, we are introducing **Netlify Build** as programatic interface on top of these build events to allow users to customize this flow.
+For builds that require a little more flexibility, we are introducing **Netlify Build** as programmatic interface on top of these build events to allow users to customize this flow.

 **Netlify Build** is designed to support any kind of build flow and is extendable to fit any unique project